 The Friends of Eagleville Library Book Club meets on the first Thursday of each month at 11 a.m. at the Eagleville Bicentennial Public Library.
 Everyone is welcome!

-MGL Library is excited to offer a virtual book club focusing on banned books!
-Join us on Google Meet the last Tuesday of each month at 2 p.m. to discuss a different banned book.
+MGL Library is excited to offer a book club focusing on banned books!
+Join us in person the last Tuesday of each month at 5 p.m. to discuss a different banned book.

 MGL Library is located inside Patterson Park Community Center.
 Center membership is not required to visit the library.

 The Murfreesboro Writers Group is a group of local writers who seek to improve their work through mutual critique.
-Beginning, January 2015, they will be meeting every Wednesday at 6:00 p.m. in the 2nd floor Board Room at Linebaugh Library.
+The group meets every Wednesday at 6:00 p.m. in the 2nd floor Conference Room at Linebaugh Library.
+Anyone interested in writing is welcome to visit to see if you'd like to join the group.
 You might hear science fiction, poetry, alternate reality, memoir, fantasy, mystery, literary fiction, or more.
 For more information, visit us on Facebook.

 If you are interested in facilitating a new book group, please contact Carol Ghattas at email@example.com.